-Cloud POS vs. On-Premise: Which Is Right for You?
+Cloud POS vs. On-Premise vs. Hybrid: Which Is Right for You?

 Let's break down what each option means and help you figure out which one fits your business best.

-Think of an on-premise POS like owning your own filing cabinet at home.
-All your important documents stay right there in your office.
-The system runs on computers and servers that you physically own and keep in your store.
-Everything—your sales data, customer information, and inventory records—lives on that hardware.
+On-premise POS systems are like owning your own filing cabinet.
+Everything runs on computers and servers that you physically own and keep in your store.
+Your sales data, customer information, and inventory records all live on that hardware.

-A cloud-based POS, on the other hand, is like using an online storage service.
-Your information lives on the internet, accessible from anywhere you have a connection.
-The system runs through a web browser or app, and your data is stored on servers managed by the company that provides the service.
+Cloud-based POS systems work like online storage services.
+Your information lives on the internet, accessible from anywhere.
+The system runs through a web browser or app, with data stored on servers managed by your provider.

 Access and Flexibility